apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Biden said he would sign the bipartisan bill banning China-based app TikTok**
+**Details emerge on victims in Canada mass killing**

-You can read more about it [here](https://www.foxbusiness.com/politics/biden-sign-bipartisan-bill-banning-china-based-app-tiktok).
+You can read more about it [here](https://www.bbc.com/news/world-us-canada-68516821).

 ## Requirements
 - Python 3.8